Expression Evaluator

 Config

-For the extended date functionality (see later), an additional context item has been added: implicitTimezone.
-The choice was made to default to the timezone now has.
+• KeysExpressionEvaluator.defaultTimeZone: The default timezone to use for date functions, if none given, extracts the timezone from the queryTimestamp value.
 It can be desired to set it explicitly so implicitTimezone does not change over time (i.e., it is not dependent on daylight saving time).

 Errors

-This package exports an Error class called ExpressionError from which all SPARQL related errors inherit.
+The utils-expression-evaluator exports an Error class called ExpressionError from which all SPARQL related errors inherit.
 These might include unbound variables, wrong types, invalid lexical forms, and much more.
 These errors can be caught, and may impact program execution in an expected way.
-All other errors are unexpected, and are thus programmer mistakes or mistakes in this package.
+All other errors are unexpected, and are thus programmer mistakes or mistakes in the context of the expression evaluator.

 There is also the utility function isExpressionError for detecting these cases.